 Example of “XX” Course Equivalents: If a course description does not match any courses offered at MU, the course is an “XX” course.
 The adviser determines what department the course falls under, the level of the course, and if it meets any General Education requirements.
 Example: A Study of Australian Aboriginal Culture course could be assigned as “ANTH 2XX: A Study of Australian Aboriginal Culture as a G3, D”.
 The advisor and academic department of the student can determine if the course can be a General Education course.
 If the course is out of the advisors department, they should consult the department where the course would be housed.

-STEP 3: If you take any courses while studying abroad that were not listed on your Transfer of Credits Form, meaning it was not approved by your advisor, nor do you have a course equivalent to know how it will transfer back to MU, you must notify your academic advisor and Global Education immediately, to determine how your academic progress will be impacted and so that your Transfer of Credits Form can be revise/updated.
+STEP 3: If you take any courses while studying abroad that were not listed on your Transfer of Credits Form, meaning it was not approved by your advisor, nor do you have a course equivalent to know how it will transfer back to MU, you must notify your academic advisor and the Office of International Programs and Services immediately, to determine how your academic progress will be impacted and so that your Transfer of Credits Form can be revise/updated.

 Note: Language majors/minors should be aware that if a student's language placement test abroad places them into a level already completed at MU, or is the same as one that as previously transferred into MU, then these courses will not transfer.
 Be sure to talk to your language advisor about your placement level.